statelyai/rfcs/0000-template.md

 > it easier to do X” then give an example of what that looks like today and what’s
 > hard about it.

-> Don’t assume that others recognize the problem is one that needs to be solved
+> Don’t assume others recognize the problem is one that needs to be solved
 > Is there some concrete issue you cannot accomplish without this?
 > What does it look like to accomplish some set of goals today and how could
 > that be improved?